-Handmade using the highest quality materials, Chambre du Ciel contains one large room on the main level with three smaller rooms behind the stained glass window, which serves as a room divider.
+Handmade using high quality materials, Chambre du Ciel contains one large room on the main level with three smaller rooms behind the stained glass window, which serves as a room divider.
 The octagonal conservatory features solid pine and poplar construction, with hand painted faux finishes of stone with traditional blocking, topped by a shimmering blond bronze dome with finial.
 The gorgeous colors of the Gazebo window are reflected in a two-tone, patterned marble and light onyx floor.
 Beveled mirrors flank the stained glass window, and a hidden mirrored door leads to the lower level.
 Dozens of handmade windows flood the sumptuous interior with light by day, and the conservatory glows in the night under a starry sky.
-At its premiere in August 2002, during the International Fine Miniature Arts Show in New York City, collectors were captivated by the sophisticated style and charm of Chambre du Ciel.
+At its premiere in August 2002, during Tom Bishop's International Fine Miniature Arts Show in New York City, collectors were captivated by the sophisticated style and charm of Chambre du Ciel.

 Hand-carved table provided by Layne Halliday of California.